MPEx 3.2, with complete documentation, is now available!

 MPEx is a Java program (not a Java applet) deployed using Java Web Start, which is part of the Java Runtime Environment (JRE).
 There has been recent concern over Java security vulnerabilities.
 These concerns are being addressed by Oracle, the provider of Java, but apply to Java applets running within web browsers and, as far as we can determine, do not apply to programs like MPEx.
 MPEx is a Java Web Start program that does not run within a web browser.
 Furthermore, MPEx is signed by a certificate issued by the certificate authority Thawte, Inc.

 MPEx 3.2 requires version 7, or higher, that includes Java Web Start, which is included through version 10 of the JRE.
+We recommend version 8.
 Once the JRE is installed and MPEx is downloaded, you should not need to return to this page in order to run MPEx.
 You should be able to launch MPEx by using Web Start or from the Java control panel.
-Web Start will check automatically for new MPEx versions, and downloading an update should provide a dialogue to create a shortcut to the program on your desktop or in your Start menu.
-Mac users running Lion through Yosemite operating systems may want to look here if you're having trouble (the advice there seems to be effective at least through macOS 10.14.4).
+Web Start will check automatically for new MPEx versions, and downloading an update should provide a dialogue to create a shortcut to the program on your desktop or in your Start menu. macOS users may want to look here if you're having trouble (the advice there seems to be effective at least through macOS 10.14.4).
 Anti-virus programs may have to be told explicitly to allow MPEx to run.
 If you have any problems (especially Mac users), please let us know, and send details of your system configuration by e-mail to .
-(Mac users, if you are running Yosemite, you need to be running at least Java build 1.8.0_40-b27 - you can check this with the Terminal command ‘java -version’).

 You can read more about Java Web Start and Runtime Environment technologies here.
 If you do not have these technologies installed already, pressing the 'Start MPEx' button should give you the opportunity to do so.
 If you are a frequent user of MPEx, or other Web Start applications, you may find it useful to create a shortcut to Web Start on your system.
 See the Java Web Start page for more information.